KCErb/lucky-hasura-docker/README.md

 SaveVersion.create!(value: current_version) unless version_is_same
 ```

-Let's run ... (what? use up to run update_db in the container??? just plain ssh in and run migration / required seeds??)

-###>>> With the above all done, I think we are ready to commit and push with a special message ...

-// Just need some kinda commit comment that gets a CIDCD env variable we can explain the add/sub/init thing in that context yeah?

-The next thing to notice here is that we can pass an argument.
-If there is no argument or if its value is `add` we run in 'additive deploy' mode and if it is anything else we run in 'subtractive deploy' mode.
-The idea here is that we can choose to have each deployment only add or subtract columns from the database.
-The difference between the two is simply the order we migrate the database and update the code.
-If we added columns / tables, then we need to migrate the database before updating the code since the old code won't ask for columns that didn't exist before.
-The reverse is true if we take away columns / tables.

-NOTE: The first deployment has to "update" code before migrating because that function gets the stack going (i.e. starts services).
-So on the very first deploy you might call `script/deploy first` for example and on subsequent deploys where the db/project is growing in complexity you'd just call `script/deploy`.

-### build

-This script is mostly going to be run by our `CD` setup described later on.
-It's job is simply to run a `docker-compose build` with the right settings to get some images built based on current code.
-We'll come back to this in a minute, but it's important to note here that production images are tagged with the first 8 characters of the current commit SHA.

-### rollback

-The rollback script requires one argument: the version you want to rollback to.
-Since our images are tagged by commit SHA that means providing the first 8 characters of the commit SHA you want to go back to.
-If you've checked out that commit in the terminal, this is just the output of `git rev-parse --short=8 HEAD`.

-You can also provide a second argument which works just like `deploy`.
-If it was an additive deploy that you're rolling back, then the argument should either be `add` or not provided.

-NOTE: this one is a work in progress.
-There is a `rollback` function which spins up a container and runs `db.rollback` calls, but at the moment it just rolls back one migration.
-If your deploy had two for example, then you'd want to pass that as an argument.
-This can probably be automated now that I have a commit SHA, but I haven't implemented this yet so some manual rolling back will be needed in that case.

-### Health Checks

-In deployment we'll be using docker swarm so you may also notice the `script/docker/*healthcheck` files.
-These are little scripts that run every so often and make sure the services are healthy.
-You can read more about them here: [docs.docker.com/compose/compose-file/#healthcheck](https://docs.docker.com/compose/compose-file/#healthcheck).

 ## Docker Swarm

 On the server, you'll need to start a swarm first (see [the Docker guide](https://docs.docker.com/get-started/) if you're not sure about this), but after that you can just run `script/deploy init` as described above and everything should kick off on its own.